|

 A good friend of our blew up an EJ255 WRX and EJ257 STI with a tune and bolt-on mods.
 It’s safe to say he wasn’t an expert and made some errors, so we take those failures with a grain of salt.
 However, it is a reminder that the EJ engines aren’t the most forgiving around.
 Small tuning mistakes, pushing things too far, etc. can lead to costly consequences.

-Anyways, there are a number of failures that occur on the 2.5L flat-four engines.
+Anyways, there are a number of failures that tend to happen.
 Rods, rod bearings, pistons, and ringlands are among the most common.
-2019+ WRX STI models do have an updated piston design and some other valvetrain upgrades.
-Time will tell if this helps make these internal engine problems occur less often.
+2019+ WRX STI models do have an updated piston design and some other valvetrain upgrades likelihood of failure a bit more than the older versions.

 Fortunately, there aren’t any major design flaws with the Subaru EJ257 that cause oil leak problems.
 It is, however, a common issue on many cars and engines in general.
 We’re mostly including this topic since many WRX STI engines are 8+ years old.